folkertdev/elm-state/README.md

 It's a good idea to see whether you can do without this library.

 Sometimes though, there are very good reasons.
 This is mostly the case in traditionally imperative algorithms that use nonlocal mutable variables.
-There are a few other cases in standard elm where the pattern in the (motivation)[#movation] pops up, the primary ones being working with random values and updating (child) components.
+There are a few other cases in standard Elm where the pattern in the (motivation)[#movation] pops up, the primary ones being working with random values and updating (child) components.
 This library is not made for the latter purposes, but its concepts transfer over.

 Finally, there is a pattern from Haskell that uses State to hold configuration information (on its own called Read) and to store logging information (on its own called Write).
-This pattern hasn't really found its way to elm, and it may not need to, because elm solves its problems differently.
+This pattern hasn't really found its way to Elm, and it may not need to, because Elm solves its problems differently.
 In any case, experiment and see what works for you.

 ##Caching function results